AdamSobieski/Argumentation/README.md

 Objects could, additionally, be serialized into and be deserialized from MIME messages.
 During serialization, algorithms could add parts to MIME messages, each part expressed using a format.
 During deserialization, interrelated message parts would be processed back into objects.

 With support for `multipart/alternative` parts and subparts, serialization algorithms would be able to add multiple alternatives into MIME messages and deserialization algorithms would be able to contextually choose from or select from these.
-Uses for this include [internationalization and localization](https://en.wikipedia.org/wiki/Internationalization_and_localization); alternatives could differ in terms of language.

 ## The Comparison of Models of Messages